multiversx/mx-sdk-py-cli/CLI.md

                                                  0xabba str:TOK-a1c2ef true addr:erd1[..]
   --arguments-file ARGUMENTS_FILE                a json file containing the arguments.
 ONLY if abi file is provided.
                                                  E.g. [{ 'to': 'erd1...', 'amount': 10000000000 }]
-  --outfile OUTFILE                              where to save the output (default: stdout) --pem PEM                                      🔑 the PEM file, if keyfile not provided --keyfile KEYFILE                              🔑 a JSON keyfile, if PEM not provided
+  --contract CONTRACT                            🖄 the bech32 address of the Multisig Smart Contract --abi ABI                                      the ABI file of the Multisig Smart Contract --outfile OUTFILE                              where to save the output (default: stdout) --pem PEM                                      🔑 the PEM file, if keyfile not provided --keyfile KEYFILE                              🔑 a JSON keyfile, if PEM not provided